rand3289/OutNet/readme.md

 };

-* Fist HostPort in the OutNetList response points to the OutNetDir service or filled with zeros.
 * Response data is binary and is encoded using application octet-stream mime type
 * Design it to be undetectable by ISPs so it less likely to be blocked.
 * change "running locally" in the text above to "run by the same individual or organization"